lfjiang-cn/MSCAINet/README.md

-# Mutual Distillation Driven Dual-Space Matching for Visible–Infrared Person Re-Identification
+# MSCAINet: Multi-scale Semantic Correlation and Affinity Inference Network for Visible-Infrared Person Re-Identification

 Welcome to use the code from our paper **"MSCAINet: Multi-scale Semantic Correlation and Affinity Inference Network for Visible-Infrared Person Re-Identification"**.